fabianmichael/kirby-markdown-field/README.md

 ## Overview

 > This plugin is completely free and published under the MIT license.
-However, if you are using it in a commercial project and want to help me keep up with maintenance, please consider [making a donation of your choice](https://paypal.me/sylvainjl) or purchasing your license(s) through [my affiliate link](https://a.paddle.com/v2/click/1129/36369?link=1170).
+However, if you are using it in a commercial project and want to help me keep up with maintenance, please consider to **[❤️ sponsor me](https://github.com/sponsors/fabianmichael)** for securing the continued development of the plugin.

 ## Table of Contents